wandanisrina/wandanisrina/README.md

-## Hi there 👋
+## Wanda Nisrina Aqilah - Data Analyst / Data Scientist

+Hello!!
 I am Wanda, a certified Pharmacist in Indonesia, currently transitioning into a Data Analyst.
 Previously, I had two years of experience in Logistics and Supply Chain Management.
+Practical skills in Python, SQL, and Tableau are developed through training and several projects.
+Seeking to leverage skills in data scientist in supply chain and healthcare to contribute to business growth, distribution efficiency, and strategic planning.
+---

 🔭 I'm currently working on an SME project, analyzing historical business data and developing a predictive time series model.
 🌱 Continuously improving my skills in Python, SQL, and data visualization through hands-on projects.